 Unfortunately, some of us are born with great bottoms, others not so much.
 If our mother had a flat, shapeless bottom, usually we will too.
 Or if you’ve lost a good deal of weight, your butt can be flat and have hanging skin.

-To add more gusto to your backside, you can either opt for augmentation or a surgical lift.
+To add more gusto to your backside, you can either opt for a butt augmentation or a surgical butt lift.
 These options shouldn’t be confused.
 Although the end goal may be similar — a rounder, shapelier bottom — their methods are very different.

 Who should get a butt lift?

 A butt lift is the best choice if you have large amounts of loose, hanging skin on your buttocks and, probably, on the back of the upper thighs.
 This would be the case after extensive weight loss.
 The skin won’t respond to exercise, as it is past its ability to rebound to its former degree of tautness.